martyndavies/nexmo-sms-translator/README.md

       cb(err);
     }

+    // What language is 'text' in?
     let languageDecision = language.languages[0].language;

-    if (languageDecision === 'en' && targetLanguage == 'en') {
+    // If it's English, and the target lang is also English, stop here. if (languageDecision === 'en' && targetLanguage == 'en') {
       cb({translated: false, text})
     } else {

-      languageTranslator.translate({
+      // Translate the text into the targetLanguge languageTranslator.translate({
         text: text,
         source: languageDecision,